ookAI/DEVSPRINT_PyCon/README.md

 Documentations Are of Great Value, But they are neglected sometimes, In this Devsprint We Will Focus on how to Contribute to Documentation of Machine Learning Opensource Projects.

 ## visit OOKAI Repository:

-Visit the ookai Repository and follow the steps given below:
+After visiting  the ookai Repository  follow the steps given below:

 Look for and read the CONTRIBUTING file Open source projects have a CONTRIBUTING section or look out the issues taged with "Documentation"